Open-Paws/Datasets/gutenberg_books/README.md

 # Project Gutenberg Text Chunks

-This folder contains manually selected chunks of text from books on Project Gutenberg that are relevant to animal rights and plant-based diets.
+This folder contains manually selected books on Project Gutenberg that are relevant to animal rights and plant-based diets, divided into text chunks which are labelled by their position in the book.
 These texts have been chosen to provide high-quality, domain-specific data for training AI models in the context of veganism and animal advocacy.

 ## Project and License